Nykode Therapeutics to announce financial results for the fourth quarter 2022 and host webcast presentation on February 28, 2023

 The Company’s partnerships include Genentech within oncology, a multi-target collaboration with Regeneron within oncology and infectious diseases and a collaboration with Adaptive Biotechnologies for COVID-19 T cell vaccine development.

-Nykode Therapeutics' shares are traded on the Oslo Stock Exchange NYKD.
+Nykode Therapeutics’ shares are traded on the Oslo Stock Exchange (OSE: NYKD).
 Further information about Nykode Therapeutics may be found at http://www.nykode.com.

 Contact for Nykode Therapeutics ASA: